 For UE in the RRC_INACTIVE state, upon cell reselection to another RAT, UE transitions from RRC_INACTIVE to RRC_IDLE and performs actions as specified in TS 38.331 [3].

-5.2.4.9 Relaxed measurement
+5.2.4.9 Relaxed measurement and offloading measurement

+Editor’s NOTE: FFS (if needed) on enhancements based on R16 criteria (e.g., based on the LR measurements) for the case when MR serving cell measurement results are not available.

 5.2.4.9.0 Relaxed measurement rules